AndreyVLD/Programming-Notes/C#/Unity.md

 ### Scene
 - each level in the game is a different scene
-- e.g: Game's main manu is another scene
+- e.g: The game's main menu is another scene

 ### Shortcuts:
 - ALT + LEFT CLICK = ORBIT (with hand tool)